simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 Python is a versatile and beginner-friendly programming language that is widely used in various domains.
 It is known for its simplicity and readability, making it an excellent choice for beginners who are just starting their coding journey.

-Python offers a wide range of libraries and frameworks that make it easy to develop applications for different purposes.
+Python offers many libraries and frameworks that make it easy to develop applications for different purposes.
 Some popular libraries include **NumPy** for scientific computing, **Pandas** for data analysis, and **Django** for web development.

 One of the key strengths of Python is its extensive community support.
 There are numerous online resources, tutorials, and forums available where beginners can seek help and learn from experienced Python developers.

 To get started with Python, all you need is a text editor and the Python interpreter, which is available for free.
 Python's syntax is straightforward and easy to understand, making it an ideal language for beginners to learn the fundamentals of coding.

-To sum up, Python is a versatile and beginner-friendly language that offers a wide range of libraries, extensive community support, and a simple syntax.
-It is an excellent choice for beginners who want to learn coding and develop applications for various purposes.
+To sum up, Python is a versatile and beginner-friendly language that offers many libraries, extensive community support, and a simple syntax.
+It's an excellent choice for beginners who want to learn coding and develop applications for various purposes.

 ### JavaScript: The Language of the Web

 JavaScript is a versatile and powerful programming language that is primarily used for web development.
-It is an essential language for front-end development, allowing developers to create interactive and dynamic web pages.
+It's an essential language for front-end development, allowing developers to create interactive and dynamic web pages.

 * JavaScript is **client-side** scripting language, meaning it runs on the user's web browser rather than on the web server.
 * It is compatible with all major web browsers, making it a universal language for web development.
 * JavaScript is used to add interactivity to websites, such as form validation, animations, and dynamic content.
 * With JavaScript, developers can manipulate HTML elements, handle events, and make asynchronous requests to the server.

 JavaScript is constantly evolving, with new frameworks and libraries being developed to enhance its capabilities.
-It is a language that every web developer should be familiar with, as it forms the foundation of modern web development.
+It's a language that every web developer should be familiar with, as it forms the foundation of modern web development.

 ### Java: A Robust and Widely Used Language